We may earn affiliate commissions for the recommended products. Learn more.

 The Free plan is basically a limited 30-day free trial.
 It offers very limited features and only 15 records to store your passwords.
 Essentially, it’s more of a proof-of-concept than an actual product, especially given that you do not get the privacy guarantees you would with the paid plans.

 The Workspace plan is a robust product that offers plenty of features, unlimited records, and browser extension use.
-Its only drawback is that it does not store your information on a private cloud and does not have the audit log, making it less secure than the Enterprise version.
+Its only drawback is that it does not store your information on a private cloud and does not have the audit log, making it less private than the Enterprise version.
 The latter also offers priority customer support.

 Passwd compatibility and ease of use